b-charles/pigs/ioc/README.md

 var injected *MyInjectedStruct = &MyInjectedStruct{}
 ```
 the first field `NotInjected` is not injected.
-The second and third fields `FirstInject` and `SecondInject` are injected with components with a type or a signature respectively `*Something` and `SomeInterface`.
+The second field `FirstInject` is injected with a component defined with a main type at `*Something` and the third field `SecondInject` is injected with a component with a main type or a signature `SomeInterface`.
 Please note that each injected field should be settable (so exported, with a name beginning with an upper case).

 #### Injection of functions